tikinang/sheeet/README.md

 ### Nice to Have
 - [ ] add operators support (`+`,`-`,`*`,`/`,`^`,`%`) in expression parsing
 - [ ] add and remove columns and rows
+- [ ] allow resizing columns and rows
+- [ ] cut should not change the expressions - should be 1:1
+- [ ] extender on range end
 - [ ] use `async` instead of spawning threads in `PUT /compile`
 - [ ] browser stored environment secrets
 - [ ] pre-heat workspaces for demo newcomers